 Sarasota, Florida

-Located about 40 miles south of the Tampa Bay area, Sarasota has a variety of attractions and events that attract the arts-minded tourist who’s interested in more than just riding some gussied-up roller coasters.
+Located approximately 40 miles to the south of the vibrant Tampa Bay area, Sarasota invites you to embark on a journey of exploration and appreciation, catering especially to the sophisticated traveler who seeks more than just the thrill of gussied-up roller coasters.

 There are literally hundreds of lodging accommodations in the Sarasota area, but what I-75 travelers really need are good accommodations close to Sarasota’s Interstate 75 exits.
 I-75 exit 213 serves the northern entrance of Sarasota, Exit 210 serves the center and Exit 207 serves the southern entrance.
 Each of these exits are will endowed with lodging properties, from the larges chains to independents.
 For a complete list of lodging at these exits, see: https://www.i75exitguide.com/lodging/florida-lodging/